Hernia Surgery in East Valley, AZ

 - Postsurgical infection

-- Recurrence of your hernia.
-This is more likely if you are a smoker, use certain medications, such as steroids, are obese, lift heavy objects or engage in strenuous activities, or have conditions resulting in coughing or sneezing.
-This is more likely right after your surgery, but can occur anytime.
+- Recurrence of your hernia — this is more likely if you are a smoker, use certain medications, such as steroids, are obese, lift heavy objects or engage in strenuous activities, or have conditions resulting in coughing or sneezing; it is more likely right after your surgery but can occur anytime

 - Injury to abdominal structures such as your intestines, resulting in a leak or blockage

 - Mesh-related complications — in the rare event your mesh becomes infected, it may need to be removed in another operation

 - Other complications such as blood clots in your legs or lungs, respiratory failure, heart attack, stroke, pneumonias, and even death

-Schedule Hernia Surgery in the Mesa, Gilbert, Chandler, Queen Creek and Surrounding Areas
+Schedule Hernia Surgery in the Mesa, Gilbert, Chandler, Queen Creek & Surrounding Areas

 Unlike other surgeries, hernias can be quite different between patients with the same type of surgery.
 A detailed examination and evaluation will be done beforehand to determine the best surgical options for your unique situation.